advanced-stack/py-llm-core/README.md

 ## Changelog

+- 2.8.0: Added support for native type annotation (pep585) for lists and sets
 - 2.7.0: Fixed bug when function_call was set at None
 - 2.6.1: Add dynamic max_tokens computation for OpenAI
 - 2.6.0: Add support for Azure OpenAI